-Severance.
-If terminated without cause, each of Messrs.
-Pearson, Wirth, Corless, Kratzman and Stack is entitled to receive his base salary and to have his health insurance premiums paid for the remaining term of his employment agreement, in the case of Messrs.
-Pearson, Wirth, Corless and Kratzman, or for a period of no less than six months, in the case of Mr. Stack.
-The initial terms of the employment agreements with Messrs.
-Pearson, Wirth and Corless expired on December 31, 2008 and the initial term of the employment agreement with Mr. Kratzman is set to expire on December 31, 2009.
+The terms of the employment agreements with Messrs.
+Pearson, Wirth and Corless will expire on December 31, 2010 and the term of the employment agreement with Mr. Kratzman is set to expire on December 31, 2011.
 Upon their expiration, the agreements with Messrs.
 Pearson, Wirth, Corless and Kratzman automatically renew for successive one year periods unless terminated in writing by either party upon thirty days written notice.
+The employment agreement with Mr. Stack provides for an indefinite term.
 Notwithstanding the above, if the Company, in the case of Messrs.
-Pearson, Wirth or Corless, or Katonah Debt Advisors, in the case of Mr. Kratzman, waives the non-competition provisions in the applicable employment agreement at any point after six months (one month in the case of Mr. Kratzman) from the date of termination, then the continued salary and benefits payments cease.
+Pearson, Wirth or Corless, or Katonah Debt Advisors, in the case of Messrs.
+Kratzman and Stack, waives the non-competition provisions in the applicable employment agreements at any point after six months (one month in the case of Mr. Kratzman) from the date of termination, then the continued salary and benefits payments cease.
 All severance payments are conditioned on the execution of a signed release of claims in the form provided by the Company, in the case of Messrs.
 Pearson, Wirth and Corless, or by Katonah Debt Advisors, in the case of Messrs.
 Kratzman and Stack, and upon that release not being subsequently revoked.
 In determining whether to approve the terms of such severance arrangements, the Board, in the case of Messrs.
 Pearson, Wirth and Corless, and the Management Committee of Katonah Debt Advisors, in the case of Messrs.
 Kratzman and Stack, took into account that the employment agreements contain non-competition covenants that would be binding on the executives following their termination.